johnyww/self-claim-link-v2/docs/LOGGING_AND_MONITORING.md

 # Logging and Monitoring System

-This document describes the comprehensive logging and monitoring system implemented for the self-claim-link application.
+This document describes the comprehensive logging and monitoring system implemented for the self-claim-link-2 application.

 ## 🎯 Overview